dataset-ninja/laboro-tomato/ABSTRACT.md

-**Laboro Tomato** is an image dataset of growing tomatoes at different stages of their ripening which is designed for object detection and instance segmentation tasks.
-Authors also provided two subsets of tomatoes separated by size.
-Dataset was gathered at a local farm with two separate cameras with its different resolution and image quality.
+The **Laboro Tomato** dataset comprises images capturing tomatoes in various stages of ripening, tailored for tasks involving object detection and instance segmentation.
+Additionally, the dataset offers two distinct subsets categorized by tomato size.
+These images were acquired at a local farm, utilizing two separate cameras, each contributing to varying resolutions and image quality.

 Each tomato is divided into 2 categories according to size (normal size *b_* and cherry tomato *l_*) and 3 categories depending on the stage of ripening: